Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 Leaving the brackets empty isn't a good choice, because it doesn’t expose the relationship between `n` and `a`.

 In general, the length of a variable-length array parameter can be any expression.
-For example, suppose that we were to write a tunction that concatenates two arrays `a` and `b` by copying the elements of `a`, followed by the elements of `b`, into `a` third array named `c`:
+For example, suppose that we were to write a function that concatenates two arrays `a` and `b` by copying the elements of `a`, followed by the elements of `b`, into `a` third array named `c`:

 ```C
 int concatenate (int m, int n, int a[m], int b[n], int c[m+n])